 In connection with distributions of the shares or otherwise, the Selling Securityholders may enter into hedging transactions with broker-dealers or other financial institutions.
 In connection with such transactions, broker-dealers or other financial institutions may engage in short sales of the shares of common stock offered by this prospectus in the course of hedging the positions they assume with the Selling Securityholders.
 The Selling Securityholders may also sell the shares of common stock offered by this prospectus short and redeliver such shares to close out such short positions.
-The Selling Securityholders may also enter into option or other transactions with broker-dealers or other financial institutions which require the delivery to such broker-dealer or other financial institution may resell pursuant to this prospectus (as supplemented or amended to reflect such transaction).
+The Selling Securityholders may also enter into option or other transactions with broker-dealers or other financial institutions which require the delivery to such broker-dealer or other financial institution of shares offered by this prospectus, which shares such broker-dealer or other financial institution may resell pursuant to this prospectus (as supplemented or amended to reflect such transaction).
 The Selling Securityholders may also loan, pledge or grant a security interest in shares to a broker-dealer or other financial institution, and, upon a default, such broker-dealer or other financial institution, may effect sales of the pledged shares pursuant to this prospectus (as supplemented or amended to reflect such transaction).

 A Selling Securityholder may enter into derivative transactions with third parties, or sell securities not covered by this prospectus to third parties in privately negotiated transactions.
 If an applicable prospectus supplement indicates, in connection with those derivatives, the third parties may sell securities covered by this prospectus and the applicable prospectus supplement, including in short sale transactions.
-If so, the third party may use securities pledged by any Selling Securityholder or others to settle those sales or to close out any related open borrowings of stock, and may use securities received from any Selling Securityholder in settlement of those derivatives to close out any related open borrowings of stock.
-If applicable through securities laws, the third party in such sale transactions may be an underwriter and, accordingly, may be identified in the applicable prospectus supplement (or a post-effective amendment).
+If so, the third party may use securities pledged by any Selling Securityholder or borrowed from any Selling Securityholder or others to settle those sales or to close out any related open borrowings of stock, and may use securities laws, the third party in such sale transactions may be an underwriter and, accordingly, may be identified in the applicable prospectus supplement (or a post-effective amendment).
 In addition, any Selling Securityholder may otherwise loan or pledge securities to a financial institution or other third party that in turn may sell the securities short using this prospectus.
 Such financial institution or other third party may transfer its economic short position to investors in our securities or in connection with a concurrent offering of other securities.